WATCH: HOW TO MAKE THAI PINEAPPLE FRIED RICE

-- 1 tablespoon soy sauce (sub Tamari for gluten-free)
+- 1 tablespoon soy sauce (sub Tamari to make gluten-free or liquid aminos)

 - Preheat oven to 375 F.

-- Cut the pineapple in half.
-Carve out the flesh while leaving the skin intact.
-Chop half of the flesh into small chunks (~1 cup) and set aside.
-Pat dry with paper towel.
-Cover the pineapple leaves with aluminum foil to keep from burning.
+- Prepare the pineapple by cutting it in half.
+Carve out the flesh while leaving the skin intact to create cavities.
+Chop half of the flesh into small chunks ( about 1 cup) and set aside.
+Freeze remaining pineapple for other use.
+Pat the pineapple halves dry with paper towel.
+Cover the leaves with aluminum foil to keep from burning.
 Bake the pineapple boats for about 5 minutes to dry them.

-- Add in pineapple, cashews, coconut milk and soy sauce and stir.
+- Combine with the veggies from the side of the pan and stir scrambled eggs back into the rice.
+Add in green onion pieces, chopped pineapple and cashews and stir.
 Fill into pineapple shells and bake for about 10 minutes until heated through.

-- Garnish with more cashes and green onion.
-Serve right away
+- Garnish with more cashews and green onion.
+Serve right away.